See Also: Encoding Video for PowerPoint

 Jan: The great thing about Producer is that it preserves and displays your PowerPoint slides in their original format.
 Once you convert them to video, the text quality starts to degrade.
 It’s certainly doable to convert your PowerPoint slides to video by using the screen capture codec of the Windows Media Encoder, but Producer seems like a higher quality solution.

 Geetesh: Would you want to share some trivia or experience about an unconventional use of presentation and video technologies - or maybe just share your favorite PowerPoint tip.

 Jan: I went to Israel back in 1999, and one of the topics I addressed was inserting video into PowerPoint.
-It was a new topic to me back then, and I was under-prepared, which led to an experience that I wrote about here in what I think is a somewhat humorous fashion.
+It was a new topic to me back then, and I was under-prepared, which led to an experience.

 A couple of tips came from this experience.
 First, always test your PowerPoint presentation at the ultimate display resolution.
 For example, my laptop display is 1920x1080, but most projectors can handle only 1280x1024, or even 1024x768, and video will look and perhaps act much differently at those resolutions.

 So, before you consider your project “done” and ready to share, be sure to test at both of those target resolutions.
 Second, when setting up at the presentation location, be sure to test one or two videos using that projector just to be sure.
 Audio and video is still new enough that it often stresses out presentation projectors and sound systems, and you want to resolve those issues before you start your presentation.